Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction

-\textbf{Video Decomposition. }Since the model maintains the view-independent object-centric representations with 3D structure, video decomposition is crucial to measuring the completeness and accuracy of representations.
-Figure \ref{fig:exp_overview} (Left) demonstrates the visualization results of CLEVR-COMPLEX.
-Our model can accurately represent objects with complex shapes from multiple viewpoints.
-Furthermore, the model can build crisp segregation between the foregrounds and the background.
-Moreover, the proposed model tends to treat shadows as parts of objects (e.g., the horse in Figure \ref{fig:exp_overview} (Left: (d)), it's reasonable for shadows to blend with objects according to the lighting.
-Surprisingly, the shadow area is noticeably smaller than other models.
+\textbf{Video Decomposition.} Since the proposed model maintains the view-invariant object-centric representations in 3D structure, video decomposition is crucial to evaluating the completeness and accuracy of learned representations.
+Figure \ref{fig:exp_overview} (Left) demonstrates the visualization results on CLEVR-COMPLEX.
+The proposed model can accurately represent objects with complex shapes from multiple viewpoints and build crisp segregation between the foregrounds and the background.
+Moreover, the proposed model tends to treat shadows as parts of objects (e.g., the horse in Figure \ref{fig:exp_overview}(d)), it is reasonable for shadows to be blended with the corresponding objects due to lighting.
+Surprisingly, the shadow area is noticeably smaller than those of other models.

-Table \ref{table:compare} (a) demonstrates the segmentation performance in terms of foregrounds.
-ARI-O measures how accurately videos are decomposed into different objects.
-We find that except for CLEVR-SIMPLE, our proposed model outperforms other models, especially in SHOP datasets, probably because the 3D representations integrity of objects helps reconstruct better masks.
-SIMONe and OCLOC fail to capture the objects in SHOP-COMPLEX.
-A possible reason is that the background is highly coincident with objects in SHOP-COMPLEX, so that the model cannot represent the background separately during the inference.
-Although OCLOC separately models the background, sampling from permutation-equivalent slots may affect the extraction of the background representation.
+Table \ref{table:compare}(a) reports the segmentation performance in terms of foreground objects.
+ARI-O measures how accurately a video is decomposed into separate objects.
+We find that, except for CLEVR-SIMPLE, the proposed model outperforms the other models, especially on the two SHOP datasets, probably because the 3D representations integrity of objects helps reconstruct better masks.
+SIMONe and OCLOC fail to capture the objects on SHOP-COMPLEX.
+A possible reason is that the background is indistinguishable with the objects in SHOP-COMPLEX, such that these models cannot represent the background separately during the inference.
+Although OCLOC models the background separately, sampling from permutation-equivalent slots may affect the extraction of the background representation.